gKrokod/botReborn/README.md

   The goal of the program: to keep the stack message object in the state (Nothing, Just msg).

-  For this, 2 + n constantly running threads are used, where n is the number of users.
+  There are 2 + n constantly running threads for this goal, where n is the number of users.

 </details>